andydingus/zach-christmas-present/README.md

 # zach-christmas-present
-For my nephew Zach, this is a website to host helpful stuff about Minecraft!
+For my nephew Zach, this is a website for his Christmas present!